UK scraps plan to change bank levy after resistance from industry

-In his annual budget statement in March, Britain's finance minister George Osborne said the government would consult on possible changes to the levy which would see banks put into different bands with each band charged a set amount.
+In his annual budget statement in March, Britain's Chancellor George Osborne said the government would consult on possible changes to the levy which would see banks put into different bands with each band charged a set amount.

 However, Economic Secretary Andrea Leadsom said on Thursday that feedback from banks, building societies and advisory bodies suggested the change would create uncertainty over banks' charges, strengthen the incentive for them to relocate activities overseas and create arbitrary differences between the tax rates for different banks.